srihari-humbarwadi/TensorRT-for-keras/README.md

  - Run the optimize script to get a new graph with tensorrt operations

 ## Steps to setup Tensorflow with TensorRT support (Ubuntu 16.04 LTS)
-- Install necessart cuda and cudnn libararies.
+- Install necessary cuda and cudnn libararies.
 (I got success with cuda-9.0 and cudnn-7.0)
 - Install TensorRT from official repos (Building from source works too)
 - Build tensorflow from source and enable TensorRT support in configuration script.